Sebastian-Fitzner/mangony/README.md

 In general I love static site generators.
 Simply deploy the output and you`re done - great.

 But there is one major problem.
-When developing every change leads to a compile of all pages.
+When developing every change leads to the compiling of all pages.
 In large projects this is very time consuming.

-That`s why I decided to combine a server for development purpose with a static site generator.
+So why not just combine a server for development purpose with a static site generator?

 **Assemble?**

 For 2 1/2 years I am working with Assemble.
 It is a great tool and I like it a lot.

-The new assemble seems to be pretty nice, but it doesn`t fit so well in my current stack.
-Furthermore there is [a major bug](https://github.com/assemble/grunt-assemble/issues/22) in the latest grunt release.
+The new [Assemble](https://github.com/assemble/assemble) (a full stack site generator) seems to be pretty nice, but it doesn`t fit so well in my current stack.
+Grunt-assemble however has [a major bug](https://github.com/assemble/grunt-assemble/issues/22), so it is not usable in the latest release.

 **Last but not least**